-This paper also fits in to two other broad literatures.
+This paper also fits in to three other broad literatures.
 First, there is a large literature on the economics of urban density and agglomeration effects recently summarized by Duranton and Puga (2020).
 Those authors note that future progress in this literature could encompass the dynamics of building construction and raise empirical standards in the identification of causal effects, both accomplished in our work.
 Second, there is a growing literature studying how housing supply will respond in the face of larger demand for cities, recently summarized in Brueckner and Lall (2015); our paper provides a first complete evaluation of a zoning reform in a developing country city context.
+Finally, Epple, Gordon and Sieg (2010) and Combes, Duranton and Gobillon (2021) directly estimate production functions for housing.
+Our paper contributes to that body of work by estimating in detail how developers respond to zoning reforms at very granular geographies.